Best Men’s Haircut – Expert Tips on How to Find and Communicate with Your Barber or Stylist

 4. How to Find the Right Style for Your Lifestyle

 Yup.
 Your profession and lifestyle can be a big part of choosing the right hairstyle.
 If you’re extremely athletic, you may want to avoid long hair or complicated styles.
-If you’re a businessman, you may want to shy away from overtly trendy or aggressively short hairstyles.
-It’s crucial to take into consideration your environment and amount of time you’re willing to commit to a style before taking the plunge.
+If you’re a businessman, you may want to shy away from overly trendy or aggressively short hairstyles.
+It’s crucial to take into consideration your environment and the amount of time you’re willing to commit to a style before taking the plunge.
 More »

 5. Communicating With Your Haircutter

 Knowing how to communicate with the person who is cutting your hair is critical.
 Often, guys just sit down and say, “give me a trim.”
 That can mean different things to different people.
 It’s important to show up for your haircut knowing exactly what you want (and being realistic in your expectations).
-Printing a photo of a similar style and taking it with you will certainly help as will showing up with a freshly washed head of hair without product or “hat head.”
+Printing a photo of a similar style and taking it with you will certainly help as will show up with a freshly washed head of hair without product or “hat head.”
 The time of day you go is important — you don’t want to be first or last.
 Make an appointment whenever possible and, once you find a haircutter you like, stick with that person.
 Your haircuts will get better as the person doing the cutting gets to know you and your likes and lifestyle.

 This is often a tough one.
 As a client, we often become comfortable with the person cutting our hair and stick with them.
 If you like your haircut, that’s reason enough to stay, but take a look in the mirror.
 Is the cut still as good as it once was?
 Has the person who cuts your hair mentioned different options recently?
 If your answer is, “no” to either, it may be time to try someone else.